 - I want a main TV for my living room.
 If your new combi will become your main TV, you’ll want a model with a large, Full HD display.
 This will give you the sharpest picture quality on Freeview HD.

-None of the TV DVD combis we've reviewed in our test lab cost over £400, and many of our top-rated TVs are budget-priced Best Buys.
-Combis are ideal for university students because they're portable and easy to set up.
+Since they're usually low-cost, combis can be ideal for university students because they're portable and easy to set up.
 On top of that, lots of them arrive with smart TV apps pre-installed, so you can explore BBC iPlayer, Netflix and YouTube right away.
 If you're using a laptop and need more screen space, you can hook up a computer to a combi using a HDMI cable.
 You can also use a combi's USB slot to play music through it.